 By: Ellie Erlich, RDN and Donna Magen

 Were you a part of the “eat everything on your plate” club?
-Does “finish your chores and get dessert” sound familiar?
-Or, was soda and ice cream banished from your household?
+Does “you must finish your chores before you get dessert” sound familiar?
+Or was soda and ice cream banished from your household?
 We all have attachments to food and nutrition that date back to the years that we spent growing up.
-When entering a new relationship or dating, these differences in food relationships might pop up.
+When entering a new relationship or dating, these differences in food associations might pop up.
 Whether you are out to dinner at a restaurant, cooking your new partner dinner at home, or sharing appetizers with friends, mindfulness is the key to renewing your relationship with food in a gentle way.
-The more you incorporate mindfulness into eating, the more you will find it enters your relationships with others.
+The more you incorporate mindfulness into eating, the more you will find it enter your relationships with others.

 Here are three tips to get you started on your journey into all things mindful:

 1. Slow down and savor.
 Whether it is twirling your fettuccine and noticing how delicately it wraps around your fork or sipping your wine with closed eyes for that satisfying indulgence, slowing down equals satisfaction.
 Do the same on a first date: notice the cadence of your words and your breath.
 You will automatically find yourself slowing down and relaxing into the moment.

 2. Be playful.
 Mindfulness with food means delighting in your food!
 Eating should be fun!
 Notice the childhood happiness you feel when you take a bite of ice cream, how crunchy tortilla chips can be, and where in your mouth you feel citrus bursts.
 Be playful with your date!
 Did you both reach for the salt at the same time?
 Was the hello ‘hug’ more of a fumble?
 Take the pressure off, have fun, and let go!